thelindr/pizzabot/README.md

 ### 1. Practice Arrays

 Start by copy all the code you did yesterday into codepen.
-The bot should function the same way as yesterday, with the changes:
+The main functionality should be the same as yesterday so make sure it stille works when you update the code with new functionality.

-Instead of having all of your pizzas in variables, add them to an `array`.
+Instead of storing all of your pizza names in variables, add them to an `array`.

 Iterate over your `array` and print your menu for the user.

-Make sure the pizzas are [sorted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) in alpabethical order when printed.
+[Sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) your pizzas in alpabetical order when you print them.

-Also, print: `"Hey!
+Also, summarize how many pizzas you have and print: `"Hey!
 Happy to serve your pizza.
 On our menu we have X number of pizzas.
 Menu: 1.
-PIZZA 80 kr 2...."`
+Hawaii 80 kr 2.
+Vegatariana 80 kr...."`

 ### 2. Objects

-Let's give all the pizzas their own price by using objects.
+Let's give all pizzas their own price.
 In your `array`, create an `object` for every type of pizza that you have.
-Each pizza should have a name, a price and a true and false option for it that pizza is dicounted or not.
+Each pizza should have a name, a price and a true and false option for if that pizza is dicounted or not.

 Print your menu by using your object's names and price.